Family planning: Health

 About 99% of maternal deaths occur in less developed countries; less than one half occur in sub-Saharan Africa and almost a third in South Asia.
+Maternal health also faces racial disparity in maternal health outcomes as per CDC 2021 report, where maternal mortality is higher among Hispanics compared to their counterparts.

 Both early and late motherhood have increased risks.
 Young teenagers face a higher risk of complications and death as a result of pregnancy.
 Waiting until the mother is at least 18 years old before trying to have children improves maternal and child health.
 To prevent complications, access to quality health care is imperative, including contraception, skilled medical professionals, and abortion services and care.

 Also, if additional children are desired after a child is born, it is healthier for the mother and the child to wait at least two years (but not more than five years) after the previous birth before attempting to conceive.
 After a miscarriage or abortion, it is healthier to wait at least six months.

 When planning a family, women should be aware that reproductive risks increase with age.
 Like older men, older women have a higher chance of having a child with autism or Down syndrome; the chances of having multiple births increases, which cause further late-pregnancy risk; they have an increased chance of developing gestational diabetes; the need for a Caesarian section is greater; and the risk of prolonged labor is higher, putting the baby in distress.

 Finances

 Family planning is among the most cost-effective of all health interventions.
 "The cost savings stem from a reduction in unintended pregnancy, as well as a reduction in transmission of sexually transmitted infections, including HIV".

 Childbirth and prenatal health care cost averaged $7,090 for normal delivery in the United States in 1996.
 U.S. Department of Agriculture estimates that for a child born in 2007, a U.S. family will spend an average of $11,000 to $23,000 per year for the first 17 years of child's life.
 (Total inflation-adjusted estimated expenditure: $196,000 to $393,000, depending on household income.)

-Investing in family planning has clear economic benefits and can also help countries to achieve their "demographic dividend", which means that countries productivity is able to increase when there are more people in the workforce and less dependents.
+Investing in family planning has clear economic benefits and can also help countries to achieve their "demographic dividend", which means that countries' productivity can increase when there are more people in the workforce and fewer dependents.
 UNFPA says that "For every dollar invested in contraception, the cost of pregnancy-related care is reduced by $1.47."